seymanurdmrkprn/seymanurdmrkprn/README.md

 <b>AI & ML</b>.
 I enjoy exploring different areas of software and I'm always
 curious to pick up something new.
 <br><br>
-I'm currently looking for a <b>Summer 2026 internship</b> where I can contribute, learn, and grow.

 </p>

 ## 🌐 Socials: